turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

  </p>

-**Congratulations!** we have deployed our very own Fungible token on celo blockchain.
-It usually takes around 5 seconds to get our transaction confirmed.
+**Congratulations!** we have deployed our very own Fungible token on the Celo blockchain.
+It usually takes around 5 seconds to acheive finality for our transactions.
 Once our transaction is confirmed, let's head over to [BlockScout](https://alfajores-blockscout.celo-testnet.org/) to see all the details.

 [Here](https://alfajores-blockscout.celo-testnet.org/address/0x4324bf228a8a3f1ddfd232335372d5cbaae38cd1/transactions) are the details of the smart contract deployment shown in this example.